-The Sully Senior Center provides seniors with roughly 30 different activities a month and offers socialization with other people of the same age.
+The Sully Senior Center provides seniors with roughly 40 different activities a month and offers socialization with other people of the same age.
+Free exercise class is offered everyday.

 Operated by the Fairfax County Department of Community and Recreation Services, the Sully Senior Center is housed at Centreville Presbyterian Church, 5690 Sully Road (Route 28), adjacent to the I-66 ramp.

-Planned activities are scheduled from 10 a.m. to 2 p.m. for a variety of interests — physical exercise, eight-ball pool, health tips, manicures and current events discussions.
+Planned activities are scheduled from 10 a.m. to 2 p.m. for a variety of interests — physical exercise, billiards, health tips, manicures and current events discussions.

-In addition, there's Dr. Kozlowski's Senior Health Hour, Sing-Along with Claudia, pizza parties and piano performances, to name a few.
+In addition, there's Sing-Along with Claudia, pizza parties and piano performances, tap and line dancing, to name a few.

 The center also offers sightseeing trips to places like Baltimore or the Smithsonian Museum of Natural History.